Configuring Agent Validation

 - Be updated independently of the agent they evaluate.

-- Run in an isolated container with their own resource limits.
+- Run in an isolated container with their own resource limits and security policy.

 - Be specialized for specific domains (e.g., a judge trained to evaluate security code reviews).